 7. Work encounters, experience, placements and employment at local businesses and voluntary sector organisations including job coaching to support learners to aim high.

 All staff are responsible in providing bespoke careers and guidance to learners and our Employment and Volunteering policy is renewed annually.
+The board of trustees has a named trustee with the responsibility for Careers .

 Parents/Carers will be entitled to: